OfficeDev/Microsoft-Teams-Samples/samples/tab-graph-toolkit/nodejs/README.md

 -  [NodeJS](https://nodejs.org/en/)

 -  [M365 developer account](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) or access to a Teams account with the appropriate permissions to install an app.
+-  1) Run ngrok - point to port 3978

+    ```bash
+    ngrok http --host-header=rewrite 3978
+    ```

+## Setup.

-## Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+-  Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
 - Register an App in Azure.
 Navigate to App registeration click on New registeration.
 - Update your App Name `mgtteamstab`
 - Click on Add a Platform in redirect URI section.
 - Select Single Page Application and add following URL `https://localhost:3000/`